• Home

 7. Stick to your guns

 If you buy a car, you are going to be involved in negotiation…unless you want to pay full price.
 But does anyone want to pay more?
 I don’t.
 If you go into the discussion on purchasing the vehicle armed with your budget, knowledge on the vehicle’s value and a level head, you can save yourself a bunch of money.
-If you’re dealing with a dealer, remember the salesperson does this every day, more info here.
-He’s an expert (or should be).
+If you’re dealing with a dealer, remember the salesperson does this every day.
+She/he’s an expert (or should be).
 Don’t let him (or her) sway you into making a choice that you shouldn’t be making.

 8. Don’t pay fees